schalkventer/epic-stream-app/README.md

 ## 🏡 Architecture

-In accordance with the principles of [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) the codebase is broadly split into three domains, each coinciding with one or more folders in the `/src` directory:
+In accordance with the principles of [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) the codebase is broadly split into four domains, each coinciding with a folder in the `/src` directory:

 - Presentation: `src/components`
-- Containers: `src/data`,and `src/containers`
+- Containers: `src/containers`
+- Data: `src/data`
-- Services: `src/services` and `src/environments`
+- Services: `src/services`

 While, not a traditional [Model-view-viewmodel (MVVM)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) architecture, it is broadly inspired by the MVVM approach.
 The key consideration is that the presentation components are not allowed to talk directly to external data sources.
 This decoupling means that various parts of the codebase can be debugged and testing in isolation.